 Build educators’ capacities to select, adapt, implement, and improve performance assessments that consider language and fit local contexts.

-Registration for the first courses of both Strand A and B will begin in the summer.
 Each of the four courses will take approximately 30 - 40 hours of learning time.
 Successful completion of the assignments for each course will result in a “Statement of Accomplishment” which can be used by systems to recognize professional development units or, if graduate credit can be awarded, through the local granting institution.

 NEW!!
 There will be three webinars in the summer to help school, district, or state facilitators to provide local support to their educators.
 Individual teachers are welcome to attend, of course, and share the information with their colleagues.